bdnhrsn/Sonic/README.md

 Documentation for Sonic was generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), and can be found [here](sonic.philadelphiagamelab.org).
 The Doxygen-style documentation was in turn generated using the `doxit.py` script included in [testgen 0.11](http://sourceforge.net/projects/testgen/files/).

+### Sound-file format

+Officially Sonic is only compatible with 16-bit WAV LPCM @ 44.1kHz, though converting other formats to this is very easy using [Sox, the Sound eXchange library](http://sox.sourceforge.net/):

+   $> sox <input-file> -b 16 <output-file>.wav rate 44100 dither -s

+Work is currently being done on interfacing the Sonic library with a config file where parameters like bit-depth and sampling rate can be adjusted, making Sonic compatible with other formats without need for file conversion.

 ### Demo iOS applications

 [SonicDemo](https://github.com/philadelphiagamelab/SonicDemo): A starting point for your Sonic app.